Editor Chief November 16, 2023 No Comments

 image 43

-Estimating Economic Efficiency Levels and Identifying Its Determinants for Milk Producers’ Households in North Shewa Zone, Oromia Region, Ethiopia 46
+Estimating Economic Efficiency Levels And Identifying Its Determinants For Milk Producers’ Households In North Shewa Zone, Oromia Region, Ethiopia 46

 The farm-specific AE is defined as the ratio of minimum total production cost (C*) to the actual observed total production cost (C).
 Following Ali et al. (2012), the EE index was derived from equations (8) and (9) as follows: